Agritourism: Pakistan

+Pakistan is an agricultural country and agriculture is a vital sector of Pakistan's economy.
+About 65% of people live in rural areas and directly or indirectly relate to profession of agriculture.
+Agriculture in Pakistan accounts 21% of total GDP in the economy.
+Pakistan has natural resources for agriculture, like fertile land, four seasons, and a natural flow of water canals from north to south, including dams, barrages, headwork, canals, and distribution channels.

+United Arab Emirates

+UAE unveiled a pioneering plan in 2023, aimed at revamping the agricultural industry, opening up an array of opportunities for farmers to diversify their income streams to promote agritourism.
+The 'UAE Agritourism Program' allows people to experience conventional and modern agricultural practices at animal and crop farms, whilst aiming to increase the demand for locally grown produce.
+A new agritourism hub is also expected to create thousands of new jobs.

 United States

 Through the Small Farm Center at the University of California, "Agricultural tourism or agritourism, is one alternative for improving the incomes and potential economic viability of small farms and rural communities.
 Some forms of agritourism enterprises are well developed in California, including fairs and festivals.
 Other possibilities still offer potential for development".
 The UC Small Farm Center has developed a California Agritourism Database that "provides visitors and potential entrepreneurs with information about existing agritourism locations throughout the state".

 United Kingdom

 According to a 2011 article in the journal Tourism Planning and Development, agritourism has become economically important to the agriculture sector in North West England, as farmers seek to diversify their income streams.